Payer Contracting for Providers: A Winning Guide

 - Value-based care: Your payment is tied to quality metrics and patient outcomes.

-Billing Rules and Claim Requirements
+Following the Rules: Billing and Claim Requirements

 Getting paid isn’t just about the rates; it’s also about following the rules.
 This section of the contract details the specific procedures for submitting claims.
 It’s the operational playbook for your billing team.
 Pay close attention to the timelines outlined here, as they are strict.
 You’ll find the deadline for submitting a claim after a service is rendered and the timeframe the payer has to process and pay that claim.
 It also specifies what documentation is needed to support your claims.
 Following these rules precisely is essential for clean claims processing and avoiding unnecessary denials or delays.